ano-neko/ano-neko/README.md

 ## Hi there 👋

-I'm Maks, dude who love cats
+I'm Maks, a cat lover